jokehboy/Incremental-Honours-game/README.md

 Unity analytics is literally just collecting a few variables from the game data script, that's it.
 But due to data protection laws, rules and regulations, I am obligated to tell you that I am in fact taking this data and in the process, make it sound as scary and intrusive as possible.

+Companies and advertisers have way too much data on people, a sickening amount and I want no part of it whatsoever, so to make sure that we are all on the same page with what I am collecting, I have included this section.

+There are two sections to this, what I am collecting from you, which is custom game data that is unique to my game, and by that I mean this data does not exist in any other game, therefor it is custom game data.

+And the other section is what unity analytics collects by default, which I have no control or interest in whatsoever.
+I should explain that unity analytics is meant to be used for just that, analytics, and unity has provided developers with a great, easy to use tool to try and understand where they are going wrong, what's working and what isn't and so on.
+It is a tool created to give developers statistical data on their games to help with future decisions.
+And with that, there is some data that is collected by default that I will outline below.

+I am collecting from you:

+* Variables from the game data script (total currency, total product, ect.)
+* That's it

+What unity analytics collects by default:

+* Daily and Monthly active user counts
+* Average number of sessions per user.
+* Total daily play time (a sum of all user time)
+* Total daily play time per active user (an average of a single users play time, based on all users)
+* Player retention

+If you want more information on what unity analytics collects, please visit this website: https://docs.unity3d.com/Manual/UnityAnalyticsOverview.html

+So that's it, that is what is being collected, if you feel as if this is too much, dont hesitate to opt out!

-If you want to help me in this study, please allow me the privilege of collecting a few variables in the background while you play my game :)
+Otherwise, if you want to help me in this study, please allow me the privilege of collecting a few variables in the background while you play my game :)

 ## How to play ##